zevlg/telega.el/README.md

 ### Building tdlib

-[tdlib](https://core.telegram.org/tdlib "tdlib") is the backend used to communicate with the servers.
+[TDLib](https://core.telegram.org/tdlib "tdlib") is the library for building Telegram clients.
 It requires a large amount of memory to be built.
+Make sure you are using 1.4.0 TDLib version.

 On MacOS you can install pre-build `tdlib` package using homebrew from [brew.sh](https://brew.sh).
 Just run: